-Our second amended and restated credit agreement, dated November 1, 2013, as amended on June 9, 2014 and November 13, 2014, with a syndicate of banks, including Wells Fargo, as administrative agent, sole book runner and lead arranger, provides for a revolving credit facility in the maximum amount of \$2.0 billion, subject to scheduled semi-annual and other elective collateral borrowing base redeterminations based on our oil and natural gas reserves and other factors.
+Our second amended and restated credit agreement, dated November 1, 2013, as amended on June 9, 2014, November 13, 2014 and June 21, 2016, with a syndicate of banks, including Wells Fargo, as administrative agent, sole book runner and lead arranger, provides for a revolving credit facility in the maximum amount of \$2.0 billion, subject to scheduled semi-annual and other elective collateral borrowing base redeterminations based on our oil and natural gas reserves and other factors.
 The borrowing base is scheduled to be re-determined semi-annually with effective dates of May 1st and November 1st.
 In addition, we may request up to three additional redeterminations of the borrowing base during any 12-month period.
-As of March 31, 2016, the borrowing base was \$750.0 million, although we had elected a commitment amount of \$500.0 million.
-As of March 31, 2016, we had no outstanding borrowings and \$500.0 million available for future borrowings under this facility.
-As of March 31, 2016, the loan was guaranteed by us, Diamondback E&P LLC and White Fang Energy LLC and will also be guaranteed by any of our future restricted subsidiaries.
+As of June 30, 2016, the borrowing base was set at \$700.0 million, although we had elected a commitment amount of \$500.0 million.
+As of June 30, 2016, we had no outstanding borrowings and \$500.0 million available for future borrowings under this facility.
+As of June 30, 2016, the loan was guaranteed by us, Diamondback E&P LLC and White Fang Energy LLC and will also be guaranteed by any of our future restricted subsidiaries.
 The credit agreement is also secured by substantially all of our assets and the assets of Diamondback O&G LLC and the guarantors.
-In connection with our spring 2016 redetermination, the agent lender under our credit agreement has recommended that our borrowing base be reduced to \$700.0 million due to a decline in pricing.
-This reduction is subject to the approval of the required other lenders.
-Regardless of such adjustment, we have elected to continue to limit the lenders' aggregate commitment to \$500.0 million.
+In connection with our spring 2016 redetermination, our borrowing base was reduced to \$700.0 million due to a decline in pricing.
+Notwithstanding such adjustment, we have elected to continue to limit the lenders' aggregate commitment to \$500.0 million.